 Femtosecond Laser Pulsing

-The use of the femtosecond laser pulsing represents the latest technical advance in LA-ICP-MS technology.
+The use of femtosecond laser pulsing represents the latest technical advance in LA-ICP-MS technology.
 It improves precision and accuracy, reduces the elemental/isotopic fractionation, and enhances the sensitivity of the measurements.
 Many researches have shown that femtosecond laser pulsing brings these benefits to LA-ICP-MS analysis:

 - Non-thermal mass ablation such as Coulomb explosion and direct chemical bond breaking that represents the true chemistry of the sample and is conducive in reducing the elemental/isotopic fractionation.